Optimal cross-validation in density estimation with the $L^2$-loss: Cross-validation and risk estimation

-\paragraph{Hold-out}
+\paragraph*{Hold-out}

-From a historical point of view, \textit{simple validation} also called \textit{Hold-out} (Ho) has been introduced at the early 30s.
-For instance, it is employed by \cite{Lars31} in his empirical analysis.
-Hold-out simply consists in randomly splitting observations into a training set of cardinality $n-p$ and a test set of cardinality $p$, with $1\leq p\leq n-1$.
-Data splitting is only made once, which results in additional variability.
+\emph{Simple validation} also called \emph{Hold-out} was introduced in the early 1930s [\citet{Lars31}].
+For every $1\leq p\leq n-1$, it consists in randomly splitting observations into a training set $X^{(e)}$ of cardinality $n-p$ and a test set $X^e$ of cardinality $p$.
+Random data splitting is only made once and introduces additional variability.
+For every $e\in\mathcal{E}_p$ (randomly chosen), the hold-out estimator of $R_n(\sh)$ is